samueljurado12/rest-api-testing/readme.md

 I've tried with different values and also checked the GET results, and I only found active and inactive as valid values.

-### Delete return 404 when no token is presents

-In my opinion, I think this should return a 401 stating `"Authentication failed"` in the error message, as seen in other endpoints that required the token.
-The fact that if you send an invalid token returns 401 and the `"Invalid token message"` reinforces this thought.

 ## Issues found during development

 ### Default config not working for auth token